The Ultimate Ignition Poker Review

 Now you just have that little challenge of winning to go.
 Fortunately, that’s going to come a bit easier at Ignition Poker thanks to the overall quality (or lack thereof) you’ll encounter from this player base.

 If you aren’t familiar, Zone Poker is what Ignition Poker brands its quick-fold poker iteration.
-It’s software magic that allows you to play 200-300 hands per hour in rapid-fire format.
+Zone Poker uses software magic that allows you to play 200-300 hands per hour in rapid-fire format.

 Without a doubt in my mind, quick-fold poker is the best and most original development in online poker since the Sit and Go.